frequently asked questions

 - Senior Meals

-Contact an ADRC Call Center near you to learn more about available long-term services and supports.
+Contact Dakota at Home to learn more about available long-term services and supports.

-Q. I believe my relative in the nursing home is being abused.
+Q. I believe my relative in the nursing home is being mistreated.
 How do I report this?

-A. The Long-Term Care Ombudsman Program is mandated by the U.S. Administration on Aging to advocate for and protect the rights of residents of nursing and assisted living facilities.
-Adult Services and Aging Specialists serve as advocates for facility residents and investigate and work towards the resolution of their complaints.
+advocates for and protects the rights of residents of nursing homes and assisted living.
+Long Term Care Ombudsman serve as advocates for residents and investigate and work towards the resolution of their complaints.

-The program also provides information and referral assistance, conducts educational activities to increase community awareness of elder rights and provides training to long-term care and residential care workers.
+Ombudsman provide information and referral assistance, conduct educational activities to increase community awareness of elder rights and provide training to long-term care and residential care workers.
 All reports and inquiries are confidential.

 Q. How do I make a complaint about a nursing home or assisted living center?

 A. Visit the Department of Health's website or call 1.800.738.2301.

 Q. I'm age 47 and disabled and cannot afford my medications.
 Is there any financial help for me?

 A. Prescription Assistance helps people gain access to drug company assistance programs which supply prescription medications at low or no cost.
 Prescription application assistance does not pay for medications or reimburse past medication expenses.